lowRISC/opentitan/hw/ip/clkmgr/doc/_index.md

 If software requests a high speed external clock, the dividers are kept as is.

+Note, software external clock switch support is meant to be a debug / evaluation feature, and should not be used in conjunction with the clock frequency and timeout measurement features.
+This is because if the clock frequency suddenly changes, the thresholds used for timeout / measurement checks will no longer apply.
+There is currently no support in hardware to dynamcially synchronize a threshold change to the expected frequency.

 #### Clock Frequency Summary

 The table below summarises the valid modes and the settings required.